noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 # kubernetes

 - bookmark
-  - reading: 46 ch3: listing 3.2
+  - reading: 73 start after figure 4.6
   - copying:
-    - verbose chapter 2
+    - verbose: pg 18 try it now
-    - examples: page 16 try it now
+    - examples: page 18 try it now
 - todos
   - all the labs
 - largely taken from learn k8s in a month of lunches by elton stoneman